 There are other hot spring alternative to the famous Blue Lagoon, such as Secret Lagoon and Fontana Spa near the golden circle route and Myvatn nature bath in the North.
 Those are the paid ones.
-There are also the free natural hot springs which of course without any facility and usually require some trekking such as Hrunalaug near Fludir, Seljavallalaug which used to be a swimming pool, Reykjadalur steam valley which requires one hour walking and Landbrotalaug in Snaeffelness.
+There are also the free natural hot springs which of course without any facility and usually require some trekking such as Hrunalaug near Fludir, Seljavallalaug which used to be a swimming pool, Reykjadalur steam valley which requires one hour walking and Landbrotalaug in Snaeffelsness.
 I wasn’t too interested on the free hot springs because I need a place to change clothes and dry my hair afterward.
 I was interested with the secret lagoon but then I need to put golden circle as the last itinerary because I prefer to end the trip with a relaxing hot bath in Iceland famous thermal pool.

-At the end after changing my schedules so many times I finally decided to tick the list and go for the blue lagoon and put it as my last itinerary so I can end the trip with a relaxing hot bath and experience the famous blue lagoon.
+At the end after changing my schedules so many times I finally decided to tick the list and go for the blue lagoon and put it as my last itinerary so I could end the trip with a relaxing hot bath and experience the famous blue lagoon.

 Here’s a list of what you need to know if you plan on taking a dip in Iceland Blue Lagoon: